nickjanssen/angus/README.md

 ```

 ### `app.js`
-Your AngularJS starting point.
-Here is where you define your app's module and its dependencies.
+Your app's JavaScript starting point.
+If you're using AngularJS, this is where you define your app module and its dependencies.

 ### `config.js`
 This file is the heart of your app and defines Javascript and CSS/SCSS dependencies.
 It is a `.js` and not a `.json` file on purpose, to allow you to add comments and optionally more complex logic.

 It contains a few variables:
 #### `libIncludes`
+A list of bower dependencies this app will use.
+Each package will be installed using the command 'bower install <package>'
+Remember that you can also use git repo's, local folders, URL's and specify version and/or tags.
+Please see the [Bower API docs](http://bower.io/docs/api/#install) for more info.

+#### `libIncludes`
 Contains a `js`, `tpl` and `scss` array of libraries.
-These check inside the `lib/` folder of Angus.
+These look inside the `bower_components/` folder.
 They will be included automatically in your app.

 #### `constants`
 Using `grunt-ng-constant` these variables are automatically included in your AngularJS app as a constant dependency.
 After building, you will find a `_constants.js` in the root of your app folder which contains these definitions.
+If you're not using AngularJS, include a `gruntTasks` variable in your config.js where you omit the `grunt-ng-constants` task.

-#### `gruntTasks`
+#### `gruntTasks` (optional)
 An array of grunt tasks to use, in any order.
 Angus will have many tasks predefined in the right order, you simply need to add them here to enable them.

-#### `aws`
+#### `aws` (optional)
 If you wish to be able to deploy to Amazon S3, you can add the `aws` object which contains these variables: `key`, `secret`, `bucket` and `region`.
 Run `grunt deploy_s3` after you've set these up to deploy.

-#### `staticServerUrl`
+#### `staticServerUrl` (optional)
 When given, angus will prepend all static resources with this URL on production.
 Common usecase is to upload your static files to a CDN (e.g. Amazon S3) and then add the URL of your bucket here.

 Example `config.js` file:
 ```
 module.exports = {

-    // These files are put in the /lib folder.
-    // Angus will look for files defined here in this folder include them in your app.
-    // You can install components using Bower, but you can also add
-    // custom closed source libraries here.
+    packages: [
+        'angular'
+    ],

     libIncludes: {

-        // e.g. 'angular-ui/src/modal/modal.js',
-        js: [],
+        js: [

-        // HTML Templates are an array of objects, to deal with html2js caching
-        // e.g.
+            'angular/angular.js'
+        ],

+        tpl: [
-        // {
+            {
-        //     libPath: 'angular-ui/template/modal/backdrop.html',
+                libPath: 'angular-ui/template/modal/backdrop.html',
-        //     readAs: 'template/modal/backdrop.html'
+                readAs: 'template/modal/backdrop.html'
-        // }
+            }
-        tpl: [],

-        // e.g. 'bootstrap-sass-official/assets/stylesheets/bootstrap.scss',
+        ]

-        scss: []
+        scss: [
+            'bootstrap-sass-official/assets/stylesheets/bootstrap/_variables.scss',
+            'bootstrap-sass-official/assets/stylesheets/bootstrap/_mixins.scss',
+            'bootstrap-sass-official/assets/stylesheets/bootstrap/_normalize.scss',
+            'bootstrap-sass-official/assets/stylesheets/bootstrap/_scaffolding.scss',
+            'bootstrap-sass-official/assets/stylesheets/bootstrap/_grid.scss',
+            'bootstrap-sass-official/assets/stylesheets/bootstrap/_modals.scss'
+        ]
     },

-    // A list of grunt tasks to use, in any order.
-Angus will have many tasks
-    // predefined in the right order, you simple need to enable them here.
-    gruntTasks: [
-        'clean',
-        'concat',
-        'copy',
-        'html2js',
-        'includeSource',
-        'jshint',
-        'ngconstant',
-        'ngmin',
-        'replace',
-        'sass',
-        'sass_import_compiler',
-        'uglify'
-    ],

-    // ngconstant will parse this object and allow you to access them in your app
-    constants: {}
+    constants: {
+        // In your app, you can inject myAppConfig and access its data
+        myAppConfig: {
+            articlesToShowPerPage: 20
+        }
+    }
 };
 ```

 ### `assets/`